Jo-Anne Nadler is a political writer and commentator with particular expertise in the Conservative Party.

 She has seen it from all sides, first joining the party as an activist in her teens, later working alongside David Cameron as a Party spin doctor during the Major Government, and eventually observing it professionally as a BBC political reporter and freelance author.

 She has published two commended books about the party, the biography of Foreign Secretary William Hague as leader (Politicos 2000) and the memoir, Too Nice to be a Tory (Simon and Schuster 2005) which became a must-read amongst a generation of Conservatives concerned to revive their party.
+She is currently working towards a conference and related collaborative book project on Conservative Leaders with other prominent journalists and academics for publication 2015.

 Jo-Anne Nadler twice worked on staff for the BBC, initially recruited straight from university as a producer at Radio 1 and then later in television as a producer and reporter on current affairs programmes including the flagship political magazine ‘On the Record’.
 Since going freelance she has written for many newspapers and magazines and is a regular commentator across the BBC and on Sky News.
 She has appeared on a huge variety of programmes including Question Time, Start the Week and the Today Programme and debated in a variety of forums from theatre shows with Rory Bremner to the Oxford Union.